 Before moving to the full sample estimation, this section provides evidence that market participants are aware of the difference in seniority between principal and coupons in default.
 We consider three companies that filed for bankruptcy: Lehman, PG&E, and Weatherford International.
 Lehman is chosen because of the size and importance of its bankruptcy.
-The latter two firms are in our sample because each firm has a sufficient number of trades on the trade date.
+The latter two firms are in our sample because each firm has a sufficient number of bonds traded.
 In each case we focus on senior bonds, including callable bonds, because on the day bankruptcy is announced the call option is worthless and can be ignored.
 We fit the no-coupon recovery and full-coupon recovery models to the data.
 The key reason for analyzing issuer bonds after they file for bankruptcy is that the default probability equals 100%.
 The recovery amount for the no-coupon recovery model is the recovery rate times the notional of \$100 (par value) for each of the bonds.
 The recovery amount for the full-coupon recovery model is \$100 plus the dollar coupon times the number of remaining payments on each bond, a different amount for each issue.
-For each issuer day and for both of the models, we run the regression NPV = (delta)(notional recovery amount) to derive the recovery rate and the present values (price plus accrued interest) for each bond.
+For each issuer day and for both of the models, we run the regression NPV bell, Hilscher and Szilagyi (2008, 2011), who extend Chava and Jarrow (2004) and Shumway (2001).
+Campbell et al. show that the default probability measure is a more accurate predictor of failure than Moody's EDF numbers, data that have been widely used in academic studies, e.g. Berndt, Douglas, Duffie and Ferguson (2018).